Boyhood

 biological

-strategy for
+strategy is

 instinct.
-All baby lemurs know by instinct to suckle.
+All baby lemurs know to suckle.

 generations.
 Natural selection is a

-nature's way of learning.
+nature's way of transmitting knowledge.

-Some recently evolved mammals
+Some more recently evolved

 conditioned reflex.
+Mind

-may itself be a product of slow, cruel genetic evolution.
-Mind is a new organ for
+may itself be a product of slow, cruel genetic evolution, but in our

-by individuals.
-Indeed, like a new species,
+species.
+But like a new species, this organ develops

 unfamiliar